stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 ## Debug

-On a busy system volume of logs can be overwhelming.
+On a busy system, the volume of logs can be overwhelming.
 Therefore, by default, the debug messages are ignored.

 [Client#debug](/api-docs/latest/classes/Client.html#debug) property can be set to a function (which will receive a `String` argument) to enable debug statements: